richardanaya/wasm-module/webidl.md

 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Document
-<return> | number | A number that represents a handle to a EventHandler
+target | number | A number that represents a handle to a Document *output* | number | A number that represents a handle to a EventHandler
 ## `Document_get_onpointerlockerror`
 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Document
-<return> | number | A number that represents a handle to a EventHandler
+target | number | A number that represents a handle to a Document *output* | number | A number that represents a handle to a EventHandler
 ## `Document_get_hidden`
 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Document
-<return> | number | A number representing as result of type boolean
+target | number | A number that represents a handle to a Document *output* | number | A number representing as result of type boolean
 ## `Document_get_visibilityState`
 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Document
-<return> | number | A number that represents a handle to a VisibilityState
+target | number | A number that represents a handle to a Document *output* | number | A number that represents a handle to a VisibilityState
 ## `Document_get_onvisibilitychange`
 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Document
-<return> | number | A number that represents a handle to a EventHandler
+target | number | A number that represents a handle to a Document *output* | number | A number that represents a handle to a EventHandler
 ## `Document_get_selectedStyleSheetSet`
 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Document
-<return> | number | A number that represents a handle to a DOMString
+target | number | A number that represents a handle to a Document *output* | number | A number that represents a handle to a DOMString
 ## `Document_get_lastStyleSheetSet`
 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Document
-<return> | number | A number that represents a handle to a DOMString
+target | number | A number that represents a handle to a Document *output* | number | A number that represents a handle to a DOMString
 ## `Document_get_preferredStyleSheetSet`
 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Document
-<return> | number | A number that represents a handle to a DOMString
+target | number | A number that represents a handle to a Document *output* | number | A number that represents a handle to a DOMString
 ## `Document_get_styleSheetSets`
 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Document
-<return> | number | A number that represents a handle to a DOMStringList
+target | number | A number that represents a handle to a Document *output* | number | A number that represents a handle to a DOMStringList

 ## `Document_enableStyleSheetsForSet(instance, name_start, name_len)`
 Argument | Type | description